heistermann/wasto-docs/docs/source/writethedocs.rst

 .. image:: _static/writethedocs/sandbox4.png

-You now need to wait for the maintainer to accept your change.
-Otherwise, you can also merge the changes yourself.
-You can monitor the accceptance status of your pull request `here <https://github.com/heistermann/wasto-docs/pulls>`_.
+You now need to wait for the maintainer to merge your changes.
 In case you have write permissions, you can also merge it yourself.
+You can monitor the status of your pull request `here <https://github.com/heistermann/wasto-docs/pulls>`_.

 Once your pull request is accepted, it will take a couple of minutes and the result will be rendered at https://wasto-docs.readthedocs.io/en/latest/sandbox.html.